planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 -   **2H** takes two hands to wield.
 -   **Ammo** is the number of shots before reloading with a *Use* Action.
 -   **Blast** also inflicts 1d6 + DM as Area Attack to others in the target Zone.
--   **Burst** grants +1D to each Split Attack for every 5 ammo spent.
-This special bonus applies only to Split Attacks, so Bursts require at least two (split) Attacks.
+-   **Burst** grants an extra hit for every 5 ammo and 1 Edge spent.
+Damage is the same for each before Soak, minus the Edge spent to Burst.
+If used on different targets, the original Score must be high enough to hit those targets.
 -   **Defend** adds a bonus to Defend Checks when wielded.
 -   **Entangle** Grapples using the weapon's Hit and DM and does not take a further Action to maintain the Difficulty increase each round.
 Target escapes if they beat the increased Difficulty on a Move Check.
 -   **Grapple** use the weapon's Hit and DM on Grapple Attacks.